slashingweapon/as-perod/Drake.md

 “The might of Zarus is our shield!”

-//“May we be his sword.”// Many intone the chorus, more every day.
+*“May we be his sword.”* Many intone the chorus, more every day.

 “This is a great day, my friends, for today we break ground on the First Church of Zarus in this new land.
 I am proud to share this day with you all.
 Since our arrival in this land I have worried about two things only: doing my best by you all, and serving the will of Zarus.
 I am here today as a testament to the fact that these two endeavors are one in the same.
 I serve Zarus by serving the gnomish race.